JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 * Specular material support
 * Fixed the loss of brightness in the scene compared to the reference
-* Eliminated correlations and bias from ReSTIR DI resampling
+* Reduced correlations and bias from ReSTIR resampling
-* Greatly reduced GI lag
+* Reduced GI lag
-* Greatly improved performance on larger scenes
+* Improved performance on larger scenes

 ## Specular Materials

 In Bevy 0.17, Solari only supported diffuse materials.
-Diffuse materials were easier to get started with, because they don't depend on the incident light direction - they scatter the same no matter what direction the light is coming from.
+Diffuse materials were easier to get started with, as they don't depend on the incident light direction - they scatter the same no matter what direction the light is coming from.

 Of course, games want more than just purely diffuse materials.
 Most PBR materials combine a diffuse lobe (Burley in Bevy's standard renderer, Lambert in Solari) with a specular lobe (usually GGX).